‘Intimidation measure’: Louisiana AG criticized for suing reporter over records request

 Then the attorney general’s office came back with new arguments — and a lawsuit.

-“You have demanded information which will compromise the rights of our employees and could lead to litigation over the violation of those rights,” staff for Attorney General Jeff Landry (R) wrote Friday in a letter to Gallo, a 28-year-old investigative reporter at The Advocate and The Times-Picayune.
+“You have demanded information which will compromise the rights of our employees and could lead to litigation over the violation of those rights,” staff for Attorney General Jeff Landry (R) wrote Friday in a letter to Gallo, a 28-year-old reporter at The Advocate and The Times-Picayune.

 The letter added: “Allegations of sexual harassment that turn out to be unsupported, inaccurate and unfounded can destroy marriages, damage employee’s children, wreck families and ruin reputations.”